 I’m a little obsessed with this barbecue sauce.
-It’s sweet, tangy, spicy, and….well, bourbon.
-It is SO good.
-I could have eaten it straight off this cute little yellow spoon.
-Perhaps I did?
-You’ll never know.
+It’s sweet, tangy, spicy, and….well, it is just SO good.
+I could have eaten it straight off the spoon.
+Perhaps I did.
+You never know.

 The pairing of fruit with pork is such a natural one.
-I’m sure you’ve seen recipes pairing fruit and pork — like this pork tenderloin with roasted grapes, or bourbon mango pulled pork, or this apple cranberry stuffed pork roast.
+I’m sure you’ve seen recipes pairing fruit and pork, like grilled pork kabobs with apples (and an amazing apricot glaze), pork tenderloin with port wine sauce (with roasted grapes), and pork tenderloin with apples and onions.
 And that’s only a sampling!
 There are countless combinations.
 If you haven’t tried pairing fruit with pork yet, you must.

 Using jam or preserves makes it even easier because the added sweetness gets you one step closer to perfection.
 Pork + fruit + sweetness = perfection.
 Simplified: Pork + Jam = Perfection.
 And I’m a nerd.